itastylt/sink-the-ship/README.md

 # sink-the-ship
-Basic sink the ship video game writen in C#
+Basic sink the ship video game written in C#